tritemio/FRETBursts/README.md

 > [notebooks folder](https://github.com/tritemio/FRETBursts/tree/master/notebooks).

 We provide a public dataset [1] to test and demonstrate FRETBursts functionalities.
-These dataset files are needed to re-run the tutorials.
+These dataset files will be downloaded when running the tutorials.

 [1] A. Ingargiola, S. Chung (2014): smFRET example datasets for the FRETBursts software.
 [DOI 10.6084/m9.figshare.1019906](http://dx.doi.org/10.6084/m9.figshare.1019906)